core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Recipient Key from the Recipient Context associated to endpoint X is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

-* The Sender Pub Key is the endpoint's own (signature) public key from the Sender Context.
+* Sender Auth Cred is the endpoint's own authentication credential from the Sender Context.

-* The Recipient Pub Key is the endpoint X's (signature) public key from the Recipient Context associated to the endpoint X.
+* Recipient Auth Cred is the endpoint X's authentication credential from the Recipient Context associated to the endpoint X.

 * The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the Pairwise Key Agreement Algorithm.
-The endpoint uses its private key from the Sender Context and the Recipient Pub Key.
+The endpoint uses its private key from the Sender Context and the other endpoint's public key included in Recipient Auth Cred.
 Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.

 * IKM-Sender is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Sender Key.
 IKM-Sender is the byte string concatenation of the Sender Pub Key, the Recipient Pub Key, and the Shared Secret.
 The Sender Pub Key and the Recipient Pub Key are binary encoded as defined in {{sec-pub-key-format}}.